streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

   - [xhdpi](app/src/main/res/drawable-xhdpi) (typically 256 x 256 pixels, for rectangular ones smaller dimension should be 256 pixels)
   - [xxhdpi](app/src/main/res/drawable-xxhdpi) (typically 384 x 384 pixels, for rectangular ones smaller dimension should be 384 pixels)

-Each of this folders should hold the same image resized to a different resolution.
-While testing various images it is enough to put into one folder.
+Each of these folders should hold the same image resized to a different resolution.
+While testing various images it is enough to put one into any of the folders.

 The [rescaling script](https://github.com/matkoniecz/rescaling_for_android) may be useful, but you can also do this manually with Gimp or similar software.

-After adding a file remember to update [the credit file](app/src/main/res/authors.txt) (different than one for icons).
+After adding a photo, remember to update [the credit file](app/src/main/res/authors.txt) (different to the one for icons).

 ## Custom filters
 It is possible to use far more complex filters when querying for eligible elements.